-We have designed and installed lean phase conveying systems (suspension flow) for various products and materials, for instance plastic granules, wood shavings and dusts, various foodstuffs, agricultural grains.
+We have designed and installed lean phase conveying systems (suspension flow), pneumatic conveying and centralised vacuum systems, for various products and materials, for instance plastic granules, wood shavings and dusts, various foodstuffs, agricultural grains.

 Conveying systems are designed to minimise product degradation and attrition to pipework systems.
 Attrition is abrasion due to the impact of particles against the inside walls of the pipe.